yEAh-Games/yEAh-Games/README.md

 If you're not looking on becoming a contributor, but want to resolve a problem you've found, suggest an edit, or recommend a change, please create an **issue**, a **pull request** (for your changes), or start a **discussion** _in **that repository**_ for a contributor to review and publish.

 If you're a registered contributor and unsure on where to find stuff to do, admins can review the[ admin dashboard](https://admin.yeahgames.net/forms/login/auth.html) for to-do lists or notes from other collaborators embedded directly into it.

+*Note: Are you a member and wanting to officially join yEAh Games on GitHub?
+Visit our organization account <a href="//github.com/yeahgames">@yEAhGames</a>*.

 ****